freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

   - Encourage and allow non-FOSS aligned activities through the `For-Profit` entity via B2B connections with external and spin-off entitities
     - Charge according to degree of mis-alignment with core values

+#### Societal or National Need for the OSE
+  - Current model not fit for present and future needs
+  - Need alternative models, organizations, infrastructures for science and education
+    - Generative and self sustaining
+      - Von Neumann machine - Sustainibility through replicability
+  - Two Loops theory of social progress
+    - Not saying we should burn it all to the ground
+    - It's already burning
+    - We need to build a better ship
+      - f-ing ASAP
+#### Anticipated Broader Impacts of the OSE
+  - Lots, probably!
+  -
 ## Long Term Vision for
 Describe the Ideal Perfect Future vision of...